-The practice's website and patient information folder provided patients with information about the range of treatments available at the practice.
+The practice's website provided patients with information about the range of treatments available at the practice.

-The dentists explained the methods they used to help patients understand their treatment options.
-These included for example photographs, study models and X-ray images.
+The dentist/s explained the methods they used to help patients understand their treatment options.
+These included for example photographs, study models, videos and X-ray images.